-The Jack Knox-Peden Young Spartan Award is the annual recognition of the most exemplary and committed player under the age of twenty-one.
+The Jack Knox-Peden Young Spartan Award is the annual recognition of the most exemplary and committed player at the age of twenty-one or under.

 The recipients of this prestigious award are listed below.

 The award itself is named after Leeming Spartan Club Legend and Life Member and former President Jack Knox-Peden, one of the two most pivotal figures in the resurgence of the Club following the Second World War.

 Knox-Peden served as the Vice President of the Club in the first season following the conclusion of the Second World War in 1945-46 and later became leader of the Spartans in 1959.
 He held the position until 1976.

 His ongoing commitment from a relatively young age makes him the perfect choice for the naming of this achievement.

 Season Young Spartan Award Winner Notes 1967/1968 P.J.
 Dama Inaugural Winner 1968/1969 P.J.
 Dama 2nd Victory 1969/1970 B.Maher Pictured Below 1970/1971 M. Pietroniro 1971/1972 R. Maher 1972/1973 T.J.
 Wortley 1973/1974 P.A.
 Read 1974/1975 C. Bridger 1975/1976 P.A.
 Read 2nd Victory 1976/1977 D.J.
 Blight 1977/1978 T. Vickredge 1978/1979 A. Gough 1979/1980 A. Wood 1980/1981 G.S.
 Mazzini 1981/1982 D. Waters 1982/1983 S. Blight 1983/1984 J.P.
 Read 1984/1985 C. Chilcott 1985/1986 J.P.A.
 Hamling 1986/1987 T. Allan 1987/1988 T. Allan 2nd Victory 1988/1989 T. Allan 3rd Victory